 The Home-School Agreement can be found in your child's Diary & Planner.
 We would very much appreciate it if you discuss this with your child and sign it.
-There is also an E-Safety agreement for you and your child.
+There is also a 'Student Acceptable Use Policy' for you and your child.